harness/developer-hub/docs/chaos-engineering/features/service-discovery/intro-service-discovery.md

 ---
-title: Introduction
+title: Service discovery overview
 sidebar_position: 1
 description: An introduction to service discovery and its significance
 ---

-This section introduces you to **service discovery** for **Kubernetes infrastructure**, its significance, and its purpose.
+This topic introduces you to **service discovery** for **Kubernetes infrastructure**, its significance, and its purpose.

 ### What is a discovered service?
 Discovered service is an entity on the Harness platform (also known as the control plane) that corresponds to a Kubernetes service on your (user) cluster.
 It includes details about the connections made from and to it.